 \subsection{Degenerate electron gas.
 Semiclassical model}

-The first model presented by Lindhard consists of a Fermi electron gas at zero temperature, it fits for both the relativistic and non-relativistic cases and the {\em longitudinal dielectric function} is ---ref. \cite{Lindhard1954} eq (2.4)---
+The first model presented by Lindhard consists of a Fermi electron gas at zero temperature and the {\em longitudinal} and {\em transverse susceptibility functions}\footnote{See Appendix A for the definition.} are respectively ---equations (2.4) and (2.3) in ref. \cite{Lindhard1954}---